grahamwwilson/CascadeAnalysis/README.md

 There are three example shell scripts for running analyze.py on various LHE files.
 Start by getting Test.sh to do what you need.
-Note that both redoquick.sh and redo.sh run on the various SM files and add all the output files for each process together, when making histos_SM.root
+Note that both redoquick.sh and redo.sh run on the various SM files and add all the output files for each process together, when making histos_SM.root.

 ## ROOT plotting macro
 An example ROOT plotting macro is provided ("DiPlotX.C").